Rekt05/hitman-racetime-automation/readme.md

 This app takes a racetime.gg link and automatically adds the player streams to an obs layout specifically made for hitman SN Races

 [Linux install video](https://youtu.be/cg9OBavoEqw)

-Windows video coming eventually when linnux is confirmed to be working
+Windows video coming eventually when linux is confirmed to be working